 - Ignoring advice provided by a healthcare professional.

 These are just nine signs that you may have a good personal injury case.
 However, if you are unsure, the best thing to do is to contact an attorney.
-If you believe someone else’s negligence has led to your injury and that you may be entitled to compensation, please give us a call today for a free consultation.
+If you believe someone else’s negligence has led to your injury and that you may be entitled to compensation, please give us a call today for a free consultation to speak to a Roswell Injury Attorney.